 We start in the Ordinary World where we’re first introduced to the hero: the kids of Sick Kids, who all face a similar Call to Adventure.
-In this story it’s presented as threat to life in the form of cancer, cystic fibrosis, autism, kidney failure and infant mortality.
+In this story, it’s presented as a threat to life in the form of cancer, cystic fibrosis, autism, kidney failure and infant mortality.
 Next: the Refusal of the Call, when fears that need overcoming present themselves.
-Our heroes in the video don face paint, wear costumes and with strength and determination they prepare for battle.
-Next we Meet with the Mentor(s): the doctors, nurses and clown that give the hero something they need.
+Our heroes in the video don face paint, wear costumes and with strength and determination, they prepare for battle.
+Next, we Meet with the Mentor(s): the doctors, nurses and clown that give the hero something they need.

 Crossing the Threshold is the Hero’s commitment to their journey an whatever it may have in store for them when they face off against Tests and Enemies.
-With their allies they overcome each challenge.
-In the video this is surgery and medical treatments our heroes go through on the journey towards their ultimate goal.
+With their allies, they overcome each challenge.
+In the video, this is surgery and medical treatments our heroes go through on the journey towards their ultimate goal.
 In the Approach, the hero and newfound allies prepare for the major challenge.
 Now we’re in the operating room when we reach the Ordeal that results in death and rebirth.
 Our hero dies and is then resuscitated.
 The Reward is surviving, defeating the enemy and finally overcoming their greatest personal challenge.
-We see our hero’s in the boxing ring and on the battle field, victorious.
+We see our heroes in the boxing ring and on the battlefield, victorious.

 Finally the Road Back our hero’s continues their journey, bearing some element of the treasure that has the power to transform the world as the hero has been transformed.

-At the end, SickKids offers the audience the ability to join the story and help the Hero’s in their fight with a strong Call to Action: FUNDTHEFIGHT.CA.
-It’s hard not to feel inspired to take up arms and join them as a solider or left wanting to volunteer as a mentor that helps the hero in their journey.
+In the end, SickKids offers the audience the ability to join the story and help the Hero’s in their fight with a strong Call to Action: FUNDTHEFIGHT.CA.
+It’s hard not to feel inspired to take up arms and join them as a soldier or left wanting to volunteer as a mentor that helps the hero in their journey.
 We can.
 By donating.

-Well done Sickkids!
-Your latest campaign is a powerful demonstration on the right way to use storytelling to empower and engage your donors!
+Well done SickKids!
+Your latest campaign is a powerful demonstration of the right way to use storytelling to empower and engage your donors!